google/typograms/README.md

 (e.g. SVG is more expressive) and ergonomics (e.g. higher level tools produce diagrams faster).

-You can embed typograms into pages using the polyfill library:
+You can embed typograms into pages using the JS rendering library:

 ```html
 <body>